AbayomiOlaoye/work-folio/README.md

 - CSS

 ## Live Version 🌍
-Here is a link to the deployed version of my responsive [portfolio website](https://abayomiolaoye.github.io/).
+Check the deployed version of my responsive portfolio website[here](https://abayomiolaoye.github.io/).
 Feel free to check it out and share your view about it.

 ## Getting Started